 - Characterization Vehicles and Characterization Vehicle Software.
 Our integration engineers develop a design of experiments, or DOE, to determine how IC design building blocks interact with the manufacturing process.
-Our software utilizes the DOE, as well as a library of these building blocks that we know have potential yield and performance impact, to generate comprehensive test chips that we call Characterization Vehicles, or CVs.
+Our software utilizes the DOE, as well as a library of these building blocks that we know have potential yield and performance impact, to generate comprehensive test chips that we call Characterization Vehicles(TM), or CVs.
 These CVs are run through the manufacturing process with intentional modifications to explore the effects of natural manufacturing process variations.
-Our CV analysis software is then used to analyze the electrical test results generated by the test chips to model the yield and performance effects of process variations on these design building blocks.
+Our CV analysis software is then used to analyze the electrical test results

-- pdEx. pdEx analyzes an IC design to compute its systematic and contamination yield loss. pdEx takes as input, a layout that is typically in industry standard format, yield models generated by running our CVs, other test chip data and other in-line inspection systems. pdEx is designed to estimate the yield loss due to optical proximity effects, etch micro loading, dishing in chemical-mechanical polishing and contamination, as well as a number of other basic process issues. - Circuit Surfer.
-Circuit Surfer estimates the performance yield and manufacturability of small blocks in a design, such as analog subsystems or critical paths of digital blocks.
-Using Circuit Surfer, a design engineer is able to estimate how manufacturing process variations will impact circuit performance. - pdFab. pdFab provides a framework for statistical manufacturing process and transistor simulation that enables our integration engineers to understand the effects of expected or measured manufacturing process variations on transistor performance. pdFab is used to optimize the transistor architecture and associated manufacturing process, and is primarily targeted to provide higher IC performance, although yield improvements may also be generated. - Optissimo.
-Optissimo is used to optimize the layout of a design to minimize the impact of wafer printing variations due to optical proximity effects.
+- pdEx(TM) pdEx analyzes an IC design to compute its systematic and contamination yield loss. pdEx takes as input, a layout that is typically in industry standard format, yield models generated by running our CVs, other test chip data and other in-line inspection systems. pdEx is designed to estimate the yield loss due to optical proximity effects, etch micro loading, dishing in chemical-mechanical polishing and contamination, as well as a number of other basic process issues. - Circuit Surfer(R) Circuit Surfer estimates the performance yield and manufacturability of small blocks in a design, such as analog subsystems or critical paths of digital blocks.
+Using Circuit Surfer, a design engineer is able to estimate how manufacturing process variations will impact circuit performance. - pdFab(R) pdFab provides a framework for statistical manufacturing process and transistor simulation that enables our integration engineers to understand the effects of expected or measured manufacturing process variations on transistor performance. pdFab is used to optimize the transistor architecture and associated manufacturing process, and is primarily targeted to provide higher IC performance, although yield improvements may also be generated. - Optissimo(R) Optissimo is used to optimize the layout of a design to minimize the impact of wafer printing variations due to optical proximity effects.
 Optissimo can be used for model based optical proximity correction technologies.